KitC3/YT_Thesis/README.md

 - Insert your API key in the relevant Python scripts (see comments for `YOUTUBE_API_KEY` or `API_KEY` variables).

 ---

+## Data

+**Final Dataset Provided**

+- The repository includes the **final processed dataset** required for running all optional Python scripts and all R scripts.
+- You do **not** need to re-run the full data collection and processing pipeline unless you wish to reproduce the data generation.
+- The dataset is located in the `Thesis Data/` folder.

 ## Usage